-Design and engineering firm BakerHicks was awarded a contract by CPI in January 2019 to provide architecture, design, pharmaceutical consultancy, civil and structural, mechanical and electrical, and process engineering to RIBA Stage 3.
+In January 2019, design and engineering firm BakerHicks was contracted by CPI to provide architecture, design, pharmaceutical consultancy, civil and structural, mechanical and electrical, and process engineering services to RIBA Stage III.

-The MMIC is expected to create 80 high-value jobs by 2023 and employ 90 people during its design and construction phases.
-It will also help generate indirect jobs through start-ups, and small, medium and large enterprises.
+The MMIC is expected to create 80 high-value jobs by 2023 and employ 90 people in its design and construction phases.
+It will also help generate indirect jobs through start-ups and small, medium and large enterprises.

-The facility is expected to draw an investment of £80.5m ($103.8m) in research and development (R&D) by 2028.
-It will deliver a substantial benefit to the pharmaceutical sector, which is a major contributor to Scotland’s economy.
+The facility is expected to draw an £80.5m ($103.8m) investment in research and development (R&D) by 2028.
+It will deliver ‘substantial’ benefits to the pharmaceutical sector, which is a major contributor to Scotland’s economy.

-The centre will also strengthen Scotland’s life sciences industry, which is expected to contribute up to £8bn ($10.3bn) to the Scottish economy by 2025.
+The centre is also intended to strengthen Scotland’s life sciences industry, which is expected to contribute up to £8bn ($10.3bn) to the country’s economy by 2025.